shubham23278/Impledge-Technologies-Coding-round/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains two folders, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `Inputs`: the folder containing the input files

 ## Steps to execute your code